 Consequences of Capitalism

 The consequences of capitalism during the pandemic have revealed glaring failures and monstrous brutalities.
 It’s a highly unstable economic system, careening from crisis to crisis.
 For a handful, it produces unparalleled levels of wealth.
-But for the many, if they even have a job, it’s a paycheck to paycheck existence.
+But for the many, if they even have a job, it’s a paycheck-to-paycheck existence.
 What are the priorities?
 The U.S. spends close to a trillion on the military.
 That’s more than the next ten countries combined.
 Compare that with the less than $50 billion allotted to the National Institutes of Health and the National Science Foundation.
-With robust funding it’s very likely we would have been better prepared for the pandemic and would not be the world leader in deaths.
+With robust funding, it’s very likely we would have been better prepared for the pandemic and would not be the world leader in deaths.
 The future?
 We will move toward a more humane and decent society or continue on our present destructive path.

 Speaker